srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-security-center-for-iot.md

 You will enable the **Azure Security Center for IoT Hub**.

+1. If necessary, log in to your Azure portal using your Azure account credentials.

+    If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

+1. On your Azure dashboard, click **AZ-220-HUB-{YOUR-ID}**.

+    Your dashboard should have a link to your IoT Hub on the on the AZ-220-RG resource group tile.

-1. On the Azure portal menu, click Dashboard and open your IoT Hub - **CheeseCaveHub-{YOUR-ID}**.
+1. On the left side navigation menu, under **Security**, and then click **Overview**.

-   You can also use the portal search bar by entering your IoT Hub name and then select your IoT Hub resource once it is listed.

-1. Under **Security** menu on the left side, to onboard Azure Security Center for IoT Hub, click on any of the Security blades, such as **Overview**, and click **Secure your IoT solution**.
+    Azure Security Center for IoT Hub will be onboarded the first time a Security pane is opened.

+    * You may be prompted click **Secure your IoT solution**.
-    After a few moments you may see the message **Onboarding succeeded for this IoT hub, please refresh for changes to take effect** - refresh the page.
+    * After a few moments you may see the message **Onboarding succeeded for this IoT hub, please refresh for changes to take effect**.

+1. Take a moment to review the contents on the Security Overview pane.

 #### Task 2: Log Analytics creation